beraborrow/package/packages/contracts/test-report.md

   Contract: Access Control: BeraBorrow functions with the caller restricted to BeraBorrow contract(s)
     BorrowerOperations
-      ✓ moveETHGainToTrove(): reverts when called by an account that is not StabilityPool TroveManager
+      ✓ moveiBGTGainToTrove(): reverts when called by an account that is not StabilityPool TroveManager
       ✓ applyPendingRewards(): reverts when called by an account that is not BorrowerOperations ✓ updateRewardSnapshots(): reverts when called by an account that is not BorrowerOperations